 The same power line can be used for multiple independent networks by using different carrier frequencies.

-The cable length depends mainly on an impedance @5MHz of loads connected to the power line.
+The cable length depends mainly on AC loads impedance connected to the power line.
 A 10A motor is a small load, but a filtering capacitor of 10nF is a high load.

 For more application specific information, you can contact our support team.